-Carrie Fisher And Debbie Reynolds’ Graves: Where Were The Infamous Daughter And Mother Buried?
+Carrie Fisher And Debbie Reynolds’ Graves: Where Are The Daughter And Mother Buried?

 For those who wonder where the graves of Carrie Fisher and Debbie Reynolds are, you will be happy to know they were buried together in both a physical and spiritual way.
-The graves of this mother and daughter duo who lived side by side in Hollywood Hills can also be found side by side in Forest Lawn Memorial Park.
+The graves of this mother-and-daughter duo who lived side by side in Hollywood Hills can also be found side by side in Forest Lawn Memorial Park.
 Some of Carrie Fisher’s ashes were reportedly sprinkled in her mother’s grave as well as her own.

 Before being placed in her grave, Carrie’s brother demonstrated a sweet gesture that perfectly displayed Fisher’s legacy for removing the stigma frequently attached to mental illness.
 He did so by carrying his sister’s ashes to her grave in an urn shaped like a green and white Prozac capsule, per USA Today.